Amnat Ruenroeng: Professional career

-After world champion
+Post-world champion

 After losing the world championship, he did not retire.
 Instead, he continued to fight, returning to his roots as an amateur.
 Going up to the Lightweight division, he participated in the 2016 Summer Olympics in Rio de Janeiro.
 He won his opening bout before losing in the round of 16 against Sofiane Oumiha, a younger fighter representing France.
 Oumiha eventually earned the silver medal, and went on to win gold at the world championships in 2017.

-After the Olympics, Ruenroeng returned to Muay Thai.
+After the Olympics, Amnat returned to Muay Thai, which amassed as 1–2, including lost to Tenshin Nasukawa and Lin Qiangbang.
 On April 21, 2018, he competed again as a professional.
-He was knocked out in 5th round by a younger fighter, his fellow-countryman Nawaphon Por Chokchai.
+He was knocked out in 5th round by a younger fighter, his fellow-countryman Nawaphon Kaikanha.

-Ruenroeng vs. Sor Rungvisai
+Amnat vs. Srisaket

-On 1 August 2020, Ruenroeng fought former world champion Srisaket Sor Rungvisai.
+On 1 August 2020, Amnat fought former world champion Srisaket Sor Rungvisai.
 Ruenroeng was game, and fought a close fight, but in the end didn't do enough to earn the win.
-Rungvisai won an all three judges scorecards, 99–91, 97-94 and 96–93.
+Rungvisai won an all three judges scorecards, 99–91, 97–94 and 96–93.

+Personal life

+Physical altercation

+On 5 October 2025, a video went viral showing him arguing with a young man in front of a convenience store.
+The confrontation soon turned physical, with Amnat being knocked to the ground and repeatedly struck.
+After the situation was brought under control, reports revealed that he had been intoxicated and was about to cause a disturbance inside the store.
+The young man involved claimed he acted in self-defense to protect people inside.

+Following the incident, Amnat was taken to hospital where, upon regaining consciousness, he admitted that his behaviour had been caused by heavy drinking.
+He explained that his alcohol use was driven by stress after retiring from boxing.
+He had lost his job, sold most of his belongings, and gone through a divorce.
+Close friends and his son told reporters that he was a kind and gentle man when sober, but became a different person under the influence of alcohol.
+Petchyindee promoter Nuttadaj Vachirarattanawong said he had previously arranged for the former athlete to attend rehabilitation, where he showed signs of recovery.
+However, after losing his family and livelihood, Nuttadaj called on government agencies to step in and offer support.

+The Sports Authority of Thailand (SAT) has since acknowledged the case and confirmed that assistance is now being arranged.